ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 policy that forces Clients into small key cycles.
 Thus, reducing the size of the anonymity set for these Clients.

 Issuers SHOULD invoke key rotation for a period of time between 1 and 12 weeks.
 Key rotations represent a trade-off between Client privacy and continued Issuer security.
 Therefore, it is still important that key rotations occur on a regular cycle to reduce the harmfulness of an Issuer key compromise.

-With a large number of Clients, a minimum of one week gives a large enough window for Clients to participate in the Issuance protocol and thus enjoy the anonymity guarantees of being part of a larger group.
+With a large number of Clients, a minimum of one week gives a large enough window for Clients to participate in the issuance protocol and thus enjoy the anonymity guarantees of being part of a larger group.
 A maximum of 12 weeks limits the damage caused by a key compromise.
 If an Issuer realizes that a key compromise has occurred then the Issuer should